-The inflorescence is an open spreading, branched panicle (which shape yields the current common name) of small white flowers.
+The floral array is an open spreading, branched panicle (which shape yields the current common name) of small white flowers.
 The flowers occur on all sides of the branches, unlike the Side-flowering Aster, Symphyotrichum lateriflorum, where the white flowers are in one plane on the panicle branches.

-Seed: Fertile flowers mature to a 4 to 5 nerved dry achene with a whitish pappus attached for wind dispersion.
+Seed: Fertile flowers mature to a 4 to 5 nerved dry cypsela with a whitish pappus attached for wind dispersion.
 These seed heads are rounded and look like small dandelion seed heads.

 Varieties: Four varieties of of the five recognized varieties of S. lanceolatum are reported for Minnesota, the variety listed here plus var. hisperium, var. hirsutiicaule, and var. interior.
 Differences between the first and the next two are in the phyllaries.
 The next two have differences in the stem.
-The 4th variety, var. lanceolatum has a difference in the number of flower heads and is considered the most northern of the varieties in North American and the most prevalent within Minnesota.
+The 4th variety, var. lanceolatum has a difference in the number of flower heads and is considered the most northern of the varieties in North America and the most prevalent within Minnesota.
 (See Ref. #28b and 28c for distribution and W7 for details of the differences.)

 Habitat: The plant grows from a rhizome with fibrous roots and forms colonies in moist low areas that can be in open woods or full sun if the soil is moist.
 Soil does not have to rich.
 It attracts butterflies, moths, and bees.
 This was a common tall grass prairie plant.

 Names: Like most new world asters, it has undergone a series of scientific name revisions.
 It was once Aster paniculatus in Eloise Butler's time, then Aster simplex.
 All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
 The genus name is from the Greek symphysis, for 'junction', and 'trichos', for 'hair', all of which relates to a fine division by botanists of certain plant characteristics.
 The species lanceolatum means 'spear shaped' and refers to the leaf shape.
 The author names for the plant classification are as follows: The first to classify was ‘Willd.’ which is for Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 His work was amended by ‘G. L. Nesom’ is for Guy L. Nesom (b.
-1945) American botanist who has published papers on the nomenclature of asters and whose work revised that of Willdenow.
+1945) American botanist who has published papers on the nomenclature of asters.

 Comparisons: Asters that have similar looking branched panicles would be the Heath Aster, Symphyotrichum ericoides; the Arrow-leaved Aster, Symphyotrichum urophyllum; and the Calico Aster, Symphyotrichum lateriflorum.
 The Heath Aster has smaller flowers and very small leaves.
 The Calico Aster has only 9 to 15 ray flowers which are located on one side of a branch and the leaves are more oval.
 The Arrow-leaved aster is most similar in the appearance of the flower panicle except that the flowers can be only half the size.
 See photo comparison below.
 The leaves are also have arrow-shaped bases.